The 12 Strongest Women of All Time

 Pudgy is considered to be the pioneer in the world of women weightlifting.

-She was born on August 11in 1917 in Santa Monica, California and was a professional strongwoman and forerunner of present day female bodybuilders.
+She was born on August 11th in 1917 in Santa Monica, California and was a professional strongwoman and forerunner of present day female bodybuilders.

 abby-pudgy-stockton